petermantop/DailyWordArticle/Readme.md

 ## Scalability And Quality Choices

+- Caching the generated daily article reduces repeated OpenAI calls, which helps control usage and cost.
 - The API layer is thin, and orchestration is isolated in a service class for maintainability.
 - The cache is hidden behind an interface so Redis or another distributed cache can replace it later without changing the API routes.
-- Caching the generated daily article reduces repeated OpenAI calls, which helps control usage and cost.
 - Startup is resilient: the service can boot even if RSS or OpenAI is temporarily unavailable.
 - Health reporting exposes degraded states instead of failing silently.
 - External dependencies are mocked in tests so the suite is stable and fast.

 ## Future Improvements
+- In production, the API should typically include authentication and authorization for protected endpoints.
 - Replace the in-memory cache with Redis for multi-instance deployments.
 - Persist refresh history for traceability and analytics.
 - Add request correlation IDs and richer structured logging.
-- Add retry and circuit-breaker policies around upstream dependencies.
-- Introduce CI workflows and dependency pinning for tighter release control.